 Joseph Harper (IL)

 Marcy Shaarda (CA)

 Susanna Sung (MD)

 Harold Dean (AR), board liaison

 Who is involved

-Twenty-seven to thirty-four Examination Committee members, three Exam Development staff, two to three ASWB staff as screen operators, one to two Executive Management staff and/or Board of Directors member.
+Twenty-seven to thirty-four Examination Committee members (prerequisite is service as ASWB item writers), three exam development staff, two to three ASWB staff as screen operators, one to two executive management staff and/or Board of Directors member.
 Attendance is determined by the Director of Examination Development.